RandomGuy-coder/Gestro/README.md

 ```sh
 cd Gestro && ./install_dependencies.sh
 ```
+> Note: If CMake version is found to be too low, please follow instructions [here](https://askubuntu.com/a/829311) to update CMake.

 **3. Enter the following commands into the terminal to run the build script.**
 ```sh